JOSEPH ESTRADA AS PRESIDENT

 Estrada Trial for Impeachment

-In December 2000, Estrada was put on trial for impeachment for embezzling state funds and taking kickbacks form illegal gambling bosses.
+In November 2000, Joseph Estrada was impeached by the House of Representatives on charges of graft.
+However, the Senate—where several of his allies held influence—triggered a political crisis in January 2001 when it refused to examine the president’s bank records.
+In the impeachment for trial Estrada was charged with embezzling state funds and taking kickbacks from illegal gambling bosses.
 The trial was launched after 70 members of Congress signed an impeachment complaint (no formal vote necessary) and began with prosecutors accusing Estrada of running “a criminal syndicate from the highest office in the land.”
 The trial was televised was conducted in the Senate building, which was ringed by more than 1,000 police officers and marines in riot gear.
 The judges for the trial received death threats.
 Three witnesses who testified against Estrada fled abroad after they received death threats.
 All of the Philippines was thrown into turmoil.
 Battles broke out between supporters and opponents of Estrada.
 The stock market and the peso dropped to record lows.

 Emma Lin, Singson’s private secretary, testified that she carried a back bag filled with 5 million pesos (about $100,000) to Malacanag Palace and handed it over to Estrada’s secretary.
 The prosecution displayed a check that they say Estrada signed as “Jose Velarde” to buy a $1.7 mansion for one of his mistresses.
 The mansion had a beauty parlor, a massage room and a white sand beach around a swimming pool with a wave-making machine.